 Blind loop syndrome is a complication that occurs:

-Diseases such as diabetes or scleroderma may slow down movement in a segment of the intestine, leading to blind loop syndrome.
+or may slow down movement in a segment of the intestine, leading to blind loop syndrome.

 Signs and tests